Recurrent Corneal Erosion Syndrome and PTK

 The most common causes of RCES are previous scratch injury to your eye and an underlying epithelial basement membrane dystrophy.

-What is phototherapeutic keratectomy (PTK)?
+What is laser phototherapeutic keratectomy (PTK)?

 In PTK, excimer laser is used to treat and polish the Bowman's layer of the cornea.
 This allows the superficial self-healing layer of the cornea, the epithelium, to grow back with stronger attachments.
 This treatment can potentially also be combined with treating your refractive errors, such as short-sightedness, long-sightedness or astigmatism, or the need for reading glasses.